All Episodes

 Absolutely right.

-After all of these abortions in this country for all of these years since 1973, this sports illustrated story, and I think they probably think they're breaking new ground.
+After all of these abortions in this country for all of these years since 1973, this Sports Illustrated story, and I think they probably think they're breaking new ground.

-Uh, this is a testament, this is an illustration to the devaluation of human life that has occurred throughout our culture.
+This is an illustration to the devaluation of human life that has occurred throughout our culture.

-Now, I understand, and and I understand how people are upset with Vic if all this stuff is true, because it was cruel.
+Now, I understand, and I understand how people are upset with Vic if all this stuff is true, because it was cruel.

-I mean, they could kill these dogs and hang them and electrocute them and this sort of thing.
+I mean, they kill these dogs and hang them and electrocute them and this sort of thing.

-This is one of the things that people are leaving out of this is a pit bull is not the essence of innocence.
+One of the things that people are leaving out of this is a pit bull is not the essence of innocence.

-Uh and and but I'm not saying they need to be eliminated or killed.
+But I'm not saying they need to be eliminated or killed.

-Don't misunderstand, I'm just saying we all have a tendency.
+I'm just saying we all have a tendency.

 How could you treat the essence of innocence that way?